 The Smurf Namer is The Smurfs, of course.
 While the reader is, of course, left to smurf the smurf from context, it is smurfed (most directly in the lesser-smurfed Johan and Peewit smurf that The Smurfs were originally smurfed off from) that the Smurfs themselves can smurf the difference between instances of "smurf" with no smurf; it is just outsiders that smurf them as identical.
 Smurfly, outsiders are insmurfable of pronouncing "smurf" reliably however hard they smurf.

 This is even more of a tongue twister in the comic's original language, where Smurfs are known as "Schtroumpfs".

 And considerably less in Spanish, where they are called Pitufos, and they use the (very regular) verb pitufar.

-Incidentally, in Smurf Versus Smurf they had a civil war over whether "smurf" should be used as a verb or an adjective.
+Incidentally, in Smurf Versus Smurf they had a civil war (which was an allegory for the Belgian language conflicts) over whether "smurf" should be used as a verb or an adjective.

 In the same spirit, in most case, the Smurfs use the word "smurf" just enough to leave the sentence understandable, except for funny or plot purposes.
 Johan and Peewi agreed to rescue the Smurfs from a "smurf-smurfing smurf" without other clue.
 So they were unprepared to fight a fire-spitting dragon.
 In most incarnations, the smurf would rather have said "a fire-smurfing dragon".